droy824/anomaly_detection/README.md

 9. `Anomaly Detection.ipynb`: Used to train the LSTM.
 It consists of custom datasets, custom DataLoaders, LSTM training loop and testing loop.

-10. `model_1.pth`: Pre-trained weights of the LSTM after training for 10 epochs.
+10. `model_1.pth` to `model_5.pth`: Pre-trained weights of the LSTM.

-11. `model_2.pth`: Pre-trained weights of the LSTM after training for 20 epochs.

-12. `model_3.pth`: Pre-trained weights of the LSTM after training for 30 epochs.

-13. `Temporal_Anomaly_Annotation_for_Testing_Videos.txt`: File with temporal annotations for training and testing videos - tells us which frame contains which anomaly and in which video.
+11. `Temporal_Anomaly_Annotation_for_Testing_Videos.txt`: File with temporal annotations for training and testing videos - tells us which frame contains which anomaly and in which video.

-14. `Train`: Contains training videos.
+12. `Train`: Contains training videos.

-15. `Test_dataset_2.zip`: Contains testing videos.
+13. `Test_dataset_2.zip`: Contains testing videos.

 ## Executing the code
 1. First, create the training dataset by running all code cells in `Making Dataset v2.ipynb`.
 Ensure the program is run for batches 1-9.
 This can be done by changing the batch number in the code cells in the notebook.